 By early November 1917 there was also the question of Russia to consider.
-London desperately wanted to keep Russia in the war despite the February Russian Revolution and the growing power of the Bolsheviks—the “October Revolution” actually took place on November 7 on the Gregorian calendar so it hadn’t happened yet.
+The “October Revolution” actually took place on November 7 on the Gregorian calendar, so it hadn’t happened yet.
+And London desperately wanted to keep Russia in the war despite the February revolution and the growing power of the Bolsheviks.
 British officials figured that since there were several (ethnic) Jews involved in the Bolshevik movement (Leon Trotsky being the most prominent), Russia might be inclined to stay in the fight if it were clear that a Jewish homeland in Palestine was riding on the outcome.

 Arthur Balfour (Wikimedia Commons)

-If you’re the kind of person who likes to parse things very closely, you’ll note that the Declaration used the phrase “a national home for the Jewish people,” rather than “the nation,” or “state.”
-Balfour used that language precisely to avoid committing Britain to a specific policy, and also because there was some opposition in Lloyd-George’s cabinet to the Zionist enterprise, even though Balfour and Lloyd-George himself, among others, were sympathetic to it.
+If you’re the kind of person who likes to parse things very closely, you’ll note that the Declaration used the phrase “a national home for the Jewish people,” rather than “the Jewish nation” or “the Jewish state.”
+Balfour used that language very consciously to avoid committing Britain to a specific policy, and also because there was some opposition in Lloyd-George’s cabinet to the Zionist enterprise, even though Balfour and Lloyd-George themselves, among others, were sympathetic to it.
 In this respect, men like Chaim Weizmann, the leading Zionist figure in Britain (the world, really) and the future first president of Israel, were not all that pleased with the Declaration.
 They wanted a statement that Britain supported Palestine as the Jewish state, not some half-hearted thing about supporting a Jewish home in Palestine that also talked about protecting the rights of non-Jewish populations there.

 Another thing historians debate regarding Balfour is the question of whether it conflicts with the letter written by Sir Henry McMahon, then-British High Commissioner for Egypt, to Sharif Hussein of Mecca, on October 24, 1915.
 This was back when London was trying, through the efforts of men like McMahon and T.E.
 Lawrence, to encourage Hussein to lead a general Arab revolt against the Ottomans.
 The Middle East Institute’s Michael Collins Dunn once did a four-part series on the Hussein-McMahon correspondence that talks about this very thing.

 McMahon’s initial letter promised Hussein that “Great Britain is prepared to recognize and support the independence of the Arabs in all the regions within the limits demanded by the Sherif of Mecca”—once, of course, the Ottomans were out of the way.
 But McMahon did exclude one area from the territory Hussein wanted, the area “west of the districts of Damascus, Homs, Hama, and Aleppo,” because that area “cannot be said to be purely Arab.”
-This sounds like Lebanon, which was at the time predominantly Christian.
-But thanks to the imprecision of McMahon’s writing and the vagaries of how it was translated, we don’t know if he was just talking about Lebanon here or about Lebanon and Palestine, and we can’t be sure that he and Hussein understood the letter in the same way.
+Geographically this sounds like Lebanon, which was at the time predominantly Christian, though the “cannot be said to be purely Arab” part could refer to the Jewish population of Palestine.
+Thanks to the imprecision of McMahon’s writing and the vagaries of how it was translated into Arabic, we don’t really know what he meant and we really don’t know if Hussein knew what he meant.
+In fact, it seems pretty likely that he did not.
 McMahon and the UK always insisted that he meant to exclude Palestine from Hussein’s territory, in which case there’s no conflict between this letter and Balfour.
 But if you read Dunn’s series you’ll see that it’s not so cut and dried, and Hussein definitely seems not to have agreed with McMahon’s interpretation.